Compliance

 Number of serious compliance violations* 0 0 0

-• *Number of serious accidents as judged by the Ethics Committee
+• *Number of matters judged extremely important by the Ethics Committee

 Initiatives